CebolaLab/ATAC-seq/README.md

 #set the bt2idx variable to the directory with the reference genome and indexes
 bt2idx=/path/to/reference-genome
 ```

+**IMPORTANT**: if your sample has been sequenced across multiple lanes, these files can be combined in the bowtie command.
+The `-1` and `-2` arguments can accept a comma-seperated list of files.

 To align to hg19/b37:
 ```bash